Nondestructive verification of continuous-variable entanglement: Entanglement verification

 and to modes 2 and A:

-These first two steps are needed for the probe modes to obtain sufficient information from the signal modes.
-Thus the probe modes are measured by homodyne detection systems, providing classical signals (photocurrents) sufficient to compute and verify if the signal modes are entangled or not.
+These first two steps are necessary for the probe modes to obtain sufficient information from the signal modes.
+Then the probe modes are measured by homodyne detection processes, providing classical signals (photocurrents) sufficient to compute and verify if the signal modes are entangled.
 However, as we see in equations (\ref{BS-X1}), (\ref{BS-P1}), (\ref{BS-X2}) and (\ref{BS-P2}), the signal modes are affected by interactions.
-This perturbation can be corrected a posteriori with a feedforward loop.
-With proper adjustment of the local oscillator of the homodyne detection, we select to measure the quadratures $X_{A}^{\prime\prime}$ e $P_{B}^{\prime\prime}$ .
-In the limit of infinity squeezing, the variances of $P_{A}$ e $X_{B}$ tend to zero, this situation allows us to discard the respective operators from the equations (\ref{BS-X1}) to (\ref{BS-PA}).
-The photocurrents generated in the detectors, $m_{P_{B}}$ and $m_{X_{A}}$, are amplified with gains $g_{1}$ e $g_{2}$ for electro-optic modulators to be combined with the signal modes 1 and 2.
-The signal displacements are
+These perturbations can be corrected \textit{a posteriori} with feedforward modulations, using phase and amplitude electro-optic modulators.
+Setting up the local oscillators of the homodyne detections, we select the quadratures $\hat{x}_{A}^{\prime\prime}$ and $\hat{p}_{B}^{\prime\prime}$ to measure.
+With this choice, we obtain access to all signal quadrature operators, found in linear combinations in equations (\ref{BS-PB}) and (\ref{BS-XA}).
+In Section IV, we show such measures are sufficient for the entanglement verification.

+As the currently available detectors can achieve efficiencies above 99\% \cite{Yoshikawa08}, we will discard the noise from the detection process, so that we will focus only on the inherent aspects of the procedure.
+However, the noise from detector imperfections can be calculated, which would add vacuum fluctuation terms in our derivations.